 Approval of sick leave in excess of three (3) consecutive days is contingent upon receipt of suitable medical evidence in the form of a physician's statement containing general diagnosis, prognosis for recovery and expected date of return to work.
 The Human Resources Office is the final authority on the adequacy of any medical evidence submitted.

-For a Research Foundation Employee and CSEA member:
+For a Research Foundation Employee:

 Leave for Bereavement or Family Illness - Employees are allowed to charge absences from work in the event of death or illness in the employee’s immediate family* against accrued sick leave credits up to a maximum of 25 days in any one calendar year.
 Requests for leave for bereavement or family illness shall be subject to approval of the appointing authority; such approval shall not be unreasonably withheld.

-For UUP, NYSCOPBA, and MC employees:
+For UUP, NYSCOPBA, CSEA and MC employees:

 Leave for Bereavement or Family Illness - Employees are allowed to charge absences from work in the event of death or illness in the employee’s immediate family* against accrued sick leave credits up to a maximum of 30 days in any one calendar year.
+Requests for leave for bereavement or family illness shall be subject to the approval of the appointing authority; such approval shall not be unreasonably withheld.

 *Immediate family includes any relative or relative-in-law, or any persons with whom an employee makes his/her home.